Please ensure Javascript is enabled for purposes of website accessibility What is Disability Pride… And How to Display It - AmeriDisability

 Since disability pride is a fairly new concept, it is important for people with disabilities to be proudly visible in the community, according to the Disability Community Resource Center.

-Oftentimes, people think about a disability as a medical diagnosis.
-For example: “My disability is a spinal cord injury” or “my disability is depression” or “my disability is a brain injury.”
-Disability is more than just the physical and/or mental effects on the body.
-Disability is more than the pills that you take or the doctors that you see.
+Oftentimes, people solely think about disability as a medical diagnosis.
+For example: “My disability is a spinal cord injury,” “my disability is depression” or “my disability is a brain injury.”
+But disability is far more than just the physical and/or mental effects on the body.
+Disability is much more than the pills that you take or the specialized physicians that you see to manage a condition.
 It’s a part of who you are.
-However, a disability is not the only identity you have; of course, you may identify yourself by gender, race, height and so on.
-All of your identities are important and have value.
+However, disability is not the only identity you have; of course, you may also identify by gender, race, height and many other attributes.
+All of your unique individuality is important and has value.

 (Shutterstock)

 Sadly, because of misinformation and misunderstanding, people with disabilities are often not thought of as equals or valued members of society.
-Dr. Martin Luther King, Jr. said, “As long as the mind is enslaved, the body can never be free.”
-As long as people feel ashamed of who they are, they will never realize the true equality and freedom they desire and can achieve.
-Take pride in yourself!
+Dr. Martin Luther King, Jr., the prominent civil rights leader who helped champion disability rights, said, “As long as the mind is enslaved, the body can never be free.”
+So, as long as people feel ashamed of who they are, they will never realize the true equality and freedom they desire and can achieve.
+That’s why disability pride matters.
+YOU matter.